ckocaogullar/private-on-chain-trading/off-chain/admin-app/README.md

 # Admin Off-Chain
+This folder includes the off-chain app that will be used by the admin of the trading bot.

-Consists of a React frontend app and a Node server as a proxy.
-The server is needed for running shell scripts to generate proofs easily, controlled by the frontend app.
+The app consists of a React frontend app (which is in the `client/` folder) and a Node server as a proxy (`server.js`).
+The server is needed for running shell script to generate proofs automatically.

 You should give execution permission to the proof generation script as follows: